Watering

 4. 4

-For post-repotting droop: maintain consistent watering and warmth, and be patient — allow 1–2 weeks for the plant to settle before assuming a bigger problem.
+For post-repotting droop: maintain consistent watering and warmth, and be patient — allow 1–2 weeks for the plant to settle before assuming a bigger problem is developing.

 Prevention